Updated on October 31, 2022 by Sarina Tariq

 A lightweight, breathable cotton with a typical patterned texture, often in brightly coloured plaid patterns, used primarily for warm-weather clothing.

-This refers to a fabric that is made by Interlocked, different coloured fibers twisted together to create a long, continuous strand resulting in a contrasting effect on the finished garment, which is preferred by many designers around the world.
+This refers to a fabric that is made by Interlocked, different colored fibers twisted together to create a long, continuous strand resulting in a contrasting effect on the finished garment, which is preferred by many designers around the world.

 A method which results in a quilted or padded look.
 Derived from French for “cushioned or padded,” matelasse patterns mimic the style of hand-stitched quilts.The fabric has a springier, bubbly textured weave